validaoxyz/hyperliquid-exporter/internal/metrics/README.md

 - Type: Histogram
 - Description: Distribution of block apply durations in seconds.

-- Type: Histogram
-- Description: Distribution of block apply durations in seconds.

 Buckets: [0.0001, 0.0002, 0.0005, 0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2, 5, 10, 20, 50, 100]

 Usage: Provides insights into the performance of block application which can help identify potential bottlenecks or performance issues.

+### hl_block_time_milliseconds

+Type: Histogram
+Description: Histogram of time between blocks in milliseconds.

+Usage: Similar to `hl_apply_duration_seconds`, but for the time between blocks.

 #### Sample queries
 ```promql